dtaht/blog-cerowrt/content/post/a_bit_about_bbr.md

 ones) - while watching it really work against all kinds of traffic and wondering what was up - but there is no decoder for quic that tears apart its cwnd or tcp-equivalent statistics - just an opaque header.

+Hmm.
+Maybe the [fighting fire with fire paper](http://ieeexplore.ieee.org/document/7440667/) had more applicability than I thought?
+That one showed good results against packet fifo limited queues in clearing out delay... but their method required constant measurement.

 The code for the QUIC server at the time, was not particularly easy to use, I never got around to setting it up, and the only way to understand